Watch Video15 min

 6 min readUpdated on

-You see riders flying through the air, spinning their bikes and bodies in multiple directions, and hear the commentators at Crankworx World Tour slopestyle eventsand urban slopestyle contests like Red Bull District Ride excitedly shouting, “look at that Backflip Double Barspin to Tuck No Hander!” or “that’s a world-first Cash Roll Tailwhip!” – and you have absolutely no idea what they are talking about.
+You see riders flying through the air, spinning their bikes and bodies in multiple directions, and hear the commentators at the Crankworx Slopestyle events shouting, “look at that Backflip Double Barspin to Tuck No Hander!” or “that’s a world-first Cash Roll Tailwhip!” – and you have absolutely no idea what they are talking about.

 We get it!
-Well, things are about to change… here's your explanation to what some of the most important tricks are and what is involved in their execution.
+But things are about to change… here's your cheat sheet to some of the most common tricks and what is involved in their execution.

 360